No devpt in 10 yrs, Mamata took Bengal back to 19th century, says Rajnath | Politics

 Accusing Chief Minister Mamata Banerjee of ''taking back Bengal to the 19th century, with no development work undertaken in the past 10 years'', Defence Minister Rajnath Singh on Thursday said the TMC dispensation, just like its predecessor, the Left Front, has wronged the people of the state.

-Singh, during his public meeting here in Purulia district, took a dig at the TMC's 'khela hobe' (game will be played) slogan, and said Bengal, now on, will witness only work and development.
+Singh, who addressed a series of public meetings in Purulia, Bankura and South 24 Parganas districts, took at dig at the TMC's khela hobe (game will be played) slogan, and said Bengal, now on, will witness only work and development.

-Alleging that the TMC supremo delivers speeches encouraging acts of violence and aggression, the union minister wondered if the chief minister ''seeks to divide the country'' by repeatedly terming people who have come from other states as outsiders.
+Alleging that the TMC supremo delivers speeches encouraging acts of violence and aggression, the union minister said, ''Unke bhashan mein bhi hingsha hote hai... woh kehti hai ke isko mar bhagao, usko bartan se pit pit kar bhagao (During her speeches, she talks of violence... she asks people to beat up and oust a few, hit others with utensils).''
+He wondered if the chief minister ''seeks to divide the country'' by repeatedly terming people who have come from other states as outsiders.

-He also sought to know if people from Bengal are treated as outsiders elsewhere.

 Stressing that the Bharatiya Jan Sangh, which later became the BJP, was established by Syama Prasad Mookerjee -- a son of Bengal -- Singh said, ''Will any brother from this state be considered an outsider in Uttar Pradesh?
 All people born on the soil of India are brothers to each other.''
 Claiming that the TMC dispensation has done nothing for the people of Bengal, Singh said, ''How is it possible that those belonging to one party (BJP) are outsiders, while you, having ruined Bengal, are an insider?
 The CM, instead of undertaking development work, makes thoughtless remarks.